portainer/portainer-docs/advanced/mtls.md

 This article will walk you through the process of deploying the Portainer Server and the Edge Agents with mTLS support.

-{% hint style="info" %}
-mTLS support is only available in Portainer Business Edition.
-{% endhint %}

 ## Requirements

 In order to configure Portainer with mTLS support, you will need the following: